SNORING AND SLEEP APNEA TREATMENTS

 Treatments for sleep apnea depend on the severity of each individual case and the type of apnea.
 Basic treatment can be behavioral — for instance, patients are instructed to lose weight, stop smoking, or sleep on their sides instead of on their backs.
 Beyond that, oral devices can be used to position the mouth in such a way that prevents throat blockage.
 In more severe cases, surgery may be the best option.

 What should I do if I suspect that someone in my family suffers from sleep apnea?

 Contact our practice, and we can refer you to a sleep apnea specialist.
 The specialist may recommend a “sleep study” to diagnose the precise extent of the problem and can prescribe appropriate treatment.
 Depending on the patient’s situation, treatment may involve an oral device that we can custom-create for you.

 Wondering if SomnoDent would be right for you?
-Please call us at our North Tampa office at (813) 540-7467 or our South Tampa office at (813) 793-7502 to learn more and schedule an appointment!
+Call one of our offices at (813) 960-5869 to learn more and schedule an appointment!